TylerBuese/ClassRight/README.md

 <p> Click <a href="https://trello.com/b/mWfd5Gxr/classright"> here </a> to view the Trello board outlining ClassRight's roadmap.
 The project has not yet currently entered an alpha stage.
 Updates will be provided once the project is usable. </p>

 <h3> **Notice** </h3>
-<p> ClassRight is going through an overhaul, being written in C++ and Python.
+<p> ClassRight is going through an overhaul, being written in C/C++ and Python.
 Please be patient while this overhaul is underway.
 I expect to be finished with the backend by October, 2021. </p>